LathilM/Azure-SOC/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics we measured in our insecure environment for 24 hours:<br>
-Start Time 2023-08-28
+Start Time 2023-08-28<br>
-Stop Time 2023-08-29
+Stop Time 2023-08-29<br>

 | Metric                   | Count
 | ------------------------ | -----